chettrick/stm32cubef4/Projects/STM32446E_EVAL/Examples/UART/UART_Printf/readme.txt

   |                         |
   |_STM32_Board_____________|

-This example shows how to retarget the C library printf function to the UART.
 This implementation output the printf message on the Hyperterminal using USART1.

 The USART is configured as follows: